artsnai/plugin-proagent/README.md

 Adds liquidity to an Aerodrome pool and automatically stakes the LP tokens for rewards.

 Example: "Add liquidity to the USDC-AERO pool"

+### LIQUIDATE_POSITION
+Unstakes LP tokens and removes liquidity from a specified pool, returning the underlying tokens to your manager.

+Example: "Liquidate my USDC-WETH position"

+### WITHDRAW_TOKENS
+Withdraws tokens from your manager contract to your wallet.

+Example: "Withdraw all my USDC" or "Withdraw 5 WETH"

+### CLAIM_REWARDS
+Claims rewards from your staked positions in Aerodrome pools.

+Example: "Claim rewards from USDC-WETH pool" or "Claim all my rewards"

 ## Development